-Table: Standa rd Reviewed l Standards for Course Outcomes
+Table: Standard Reviewed Standards for Course Outcomes

 Standard Reviewed N/A Satisfactory Not Satisfactory A.1 The learning outcomes are clearly stated and mapped to specific objectives and/or assignments.
 X A.2 Prerequisites and/or any required competencies are clearly stated.
 X A.3 Learning objectives for each course describe measurable outcomes.
-X X A.4 Learning objectives are appropriately designed for the level of each of the course.
+X A.4 Learning objectives are appropriately designed for the level of each of the course.
 X A.5 Instruction, activities, and assignments in courses are scaffolded from course to course, and throughout the program.
 X

-- A.1-CAD106 includes learning outcomes, but these can/should be enhanced/revised.
-Reviewer suggests using bullets and first/second level outcomes. - A.2 The course prerequisites are not indicated. - A.3 See A1 - A.4 Learning objectives are aligned to industry standards.
-Several occupations found tie directly to this course. - A.5 Activities are scaffolded and appear to build on one another.
+- A.1 CAD132 includes learning outcomes, but these can/should be enhanced/revised. - A.2 The course prerequisites are indicated. - A.3 See A1 - A.4 Learning objectives are aligned to industry standards. - A.5 Activities are scaffolded and appear to build on one another.